badu/gorm/README.md

 * GORM Guides [jinzhu.github.com/gorm](http://jinzhu.github.io/gorm)

-# Todo
-- [ ] Debug SQL string even when it fails
-- [ ] Documentation for tests and build examples
-- [ ] Generated SQL let's the SQL engine cast : SELECT * FROM aTable WHERE id = '1' (id being int).
-I think it's a bad practice and it should be fixed
-- [ ] "slockij/block-global-update-delete" commit will be included with lazy, eager feature

 # Comments and thoughts
 - As a general idea on golang projects : "fail fast" type of logic is the best approach
 - When a function is called everytime, best idea is to allow golang to inline it